galmeida9/Software-Architecture-20-21/as-report.md

 * 2000 students
 ![2000 Students at a random time 1s-10s](report-resources/scalability-2-microservices-2000-rt.png)

-**Conclusions:** We can see that with the microservices architecture even for a normal scenario response times are faster.
+**Conclusions:** We can see that with the micro services architecture even for a normal scenario response times are faster.

 The second test was the one that tried to simulate an unrealistic scenario where all the students get the quiz and answer the questions at the same time.